CissyGuhanGuan/GettingAndCleaningData/README.md

 - 'CodeBook.md' - a description of the data set

-- 'solution.csv': the final data
+- 'solution.csv' - the final data

-- 'run_analysis': the r script
+- 'run_analysis' - the r script

 Notes:
 ======